-There were many times I thought about pulling the pin on the World’s End walk at Horton Plains National Park in Sri Lanka.
+There were many times I thought about not doing the World’s End walk at Horton Plains National Park in Sri Lanka.
 Not least when I was woken before my alarm by the pre-recorded chanting at the local Buddhist monastery.

 The dank, cold guesthouse in Nuwara Eliya had not made for a good night’s rest.
 Nor had the sound of lashing wind and rain all night.
 It didn’t take long to get ready to hike as I was already sleeping in my clothes.

 The proprietor kindly brought me a cup of tea and a breakfast packet of friend egg sandwiches and bananas.
 He was adamant that the weather would be good.
 “Look, you can see the stars” he declared.
 I couldn’t see a single one and it was still raining lightly but I smiled and agreed out of respect for my elders.

 It is a one-and-a-half hour drive from Nuwara Eliya to the Horton Plains National Park entrance and we couldn’t see more than 10 metres ahead of the van as we climbed into the hills.
 Tall stands of eucalyptus (planted 50 years ago for railway sleepers) slowly give way to native jungle.

 In the thick ‘cloud precipitation’ biodiversity explodes, with many endemic plant and animal species.
 As recently as the 1960s the only access up here was on horseback or on foot.
 Now we joined a convoy of vans carrying tourists up to the park gate on a road that switchbacks up the old horseback trail.